S3Bio/MHCSeqNet/README.md

 numpy
 tensorflow (>= 2.10.0)
 ```
-If your system has both Python 2 and Python 3, please make sure that Python 3 is being used when following these instructions.
+If your system has both Python 2 and Python 3, please ensure that Python 3 is used when following these instructions.
-Note that we cannot guarantee whether MHCSeqNet will work with older versions of these packages.
+So that you know, we cannot promise whether MHCSeqNet will work with older versions of these packages.

 ### install packages